-If your teen is not comfortable inserting a tampon or menstrual cup into their vagina for whatever reason—perhaps it's their first period or they just don't like the idea—then period swimwear is the way to go.
+Period swimwear is a fantastic choice if your teen is not comfortable inserting a tampon or menstrual cup into their vagina for whatever reason—perhaps it's their first period or they just don't like the idea.
 Period swimwear looks and feels just like regular swimwear, but it's made with a leakproof lining in the bottoms that can absorb menstrual blood while ensuring it doesn't leak in the water.
 It's the perfect beginner period product for teens who want to swim without tampons.
 Interested?
 Check out the Kt by Knix Period Swim line made just for teens!

 What if they leak in the water anyway?

 If your teen has the right period protection and they're changing it regularly, it's very unlikely that leaks will occur.
 However, if by some chance a leak does happen while they're swimming, it's nothing to worry about!
 Whether they're in a pool, lake, or ocean, a tiny amount of blood will quickly dilute in the water so no one will ever see it.
 Heck, your teen might not even notice it either—so they can continue swimming like it's no big deal.
 For peace of mind, they may want to pack an extra tampon in their bag or locker room just in case.

 If staining their swimsuit is a top concern, your teen can always opt for darker colored swimsuit to prevent blood stains from being noticeable.
 Kt has a variety of period swimwear in dark colors, including one-pieces and individual bikini bottoms, that most young girls and menstruating teens are raving about!

 But is it hygienic to swim while bleeding?